Skip to content

 Effects & results

-Build a result from one of two constructors, optionally passing data:
+Build a result with success(), optionally passing data:

 ActionResult::success(['id' => $product->id]);